UPEI-CFD/GasComb/README.md

 - Enthalpy
 - Entropy

-... all pressure and temperature dependant.
+... all pressure and temperature dependent.

 ## How to install and run